-If an entity chooses the classification overlay, it may only do so for the comparative periods when it applies IFRS 17, which is from the transition date to the date of first-time adoption of IFRS 17.
+If an entity elects to apply the "classification overlay", it only applies to comparative periods when IFRS 17 has been applied, which is from the transition date to the date that IFRS 17 is initially applied.
 IFRS 17 requires comparative figures.